WamzyShik/bedrock-agentcore-test/scripts/reorganization/TASK_11.2_SUMMARY.md

 2. ✓ Compared results against baseline (no baseline found, this serves as new baseline)
 3. ✓ Documented test coverage status
 4. ✓ Documented all failures and import errors

+## ⚠️ CRITICAL: Import Errors Must Be Fixed

+The test suite discovered **10 import errors** that prevent tests from running.
+These errors are a direct result of the reorganization and **must be fixed** before the reorganization can be considered complete.

 ## Key Findings